The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets

 \section{Electricity Swap Price Models}

-In this chapter, we transform three commodity market models from the recent literature into electricity swap models using the geometric averaging procedure presented in Chapter \ref{sec:averaging}.
-That is, we examine the influence of seasonality in the mean-reversion level of the (stochastic) volatility following \cite{Arismendi2016}, the impact of the Samuelson effect in line with \cite{schneider2018samuelson}, as well as the seasonal dependence on the delivery time following \cite{fanelli2019seasonality}.
-Moreover, we investigate the corresponding swap and market prices numerically.
-In Chapter \ref{sec:options}, we then adress option pricing for these three models.
+In this section, we transform three commodity market models from the recent literature into electricity swap models using the geometric averaging procedure presented in Section \ref{sec:averaging}.
+All models induce separate effects each surrounded by a stochastic volatility framework to capture the volatility smile.
+In Section \ref{sec:Arismendi}, we examine the influence of seasonality in the mean-reversion level of the (stochastic) volatility following \cite{Arismendi2016}.
+Section \ref{sec:TS} considers the impact of the Samuelson effect being empirically confirmed by \cite{kiesel} for electricity swaps.
+The futures price model which will be transformed is in line with \cite{schneider2018samuelson} who apply their term-structure model to the agricultural futures market.
+In Section \ref{sec:FS}, we investigate delivery-dependent seasonalities based on the empirical evidence by \cite{fanelli2019seasonality}.
+In particular, we suggest a futures price model inducing seasonalities in the delivery time and transform the model accordingly.
+For all three models, we investigate the corresponding swap and market prices numerically.
+Note, that the model by \cite{Arismendi2016} with constant mean-reversion level serves as a comparative benchmark, since the delivery time does not affect the volatility.
+In Section \ref{sec:options}, we then address option pricing for these three models.